opendocsg/slw-judgments-backfill/2014_SGHC_37/report.md

 25     There is no doubt that s 43(4) of the RTA is a singly-strict and not a doubly-strict liability offence.
 This is so because s 43(4) of the RTA explicitly states that an offender is liable on conviction to a fine not exceeding $10,000, _or_ to a term of imprisonment not exceeding three years, _or_ to both.
 Section 42(1) of the RTA stipulates that a court may (or shall as the case may be) order a person who has been convicted of a motor vehicle-related offence to be disqualified from holding or obtaining a driving licence “for life or for such period as the court may think fit”.
 Parliament has, by these provisions, explicitly empowered the courts to mete out a range of penalties (in terms of both type and quantity).
 The only defensible and principled way to decide on the type and severity of the penalty to be imposed in any given case is by having regard to the offender’s level of culpability.
 Aggravating and mitigating factors demonstrate the increased or decreased culpability of the offender in question and must therefore be taken into account in the sentencing calculus for such offences.

 26     In keeping with this, previous cases have considered the culpability of the offender in deciding on the penalty to be meted out for an offence under s 43(4).
 I have mentioned three cases (listed at [15] above) where a relatively short disqualification period was imposed because of the decreased culpability of the offenders in those cases.
 There are also cases where a longer disqualification period was imposed because the offence involved a high degree of culpability.
-In _Public Prosecutor v Lim Keng Chuan_ [2010] SGDC 233, the convicted person drove his vehicle into a police officer in an attempt to escape.
+In _Public Prosecutor v Lim Keng Chuan_ <span class="citation">[2010] SGDC 233</span>, the convicted person drove his vehicle into a police officer in an attempt to escape.
 Despite the police officer grabbing the right front door frame of the vehicle after being hit, the convicted person continued to accelerate and dragged the police officer for a distance of approximately one car length.
 The egregious circumstances of the offence led the District Judge to impose a disqualification order for a period of ten years (a factor of 3.33).

 27     I consider some specific types of mitigating and aggravating factors.